DRAGNLabs/injectable-alignment-model/Training/readme.md

       ```
       python setup.py
       ```
+    This script will download and tokenize the dataset

+    - Submit job.sh to train a test model
+      ```
+      sbatch job.sh
+      ```
-    This script will tokenize the dataset, initiate a brief training sequence, and save a model to the "Models" folder.
+    This will initiate a brief training sequence, and save a model to the "Models" folder.

 You're now all set up to start training your rocket model!
 If you have any questions or run into issues, feel free to refer to the documentation or reach out to our community for assistance.